-A person shows signs of gambling disorder if he/she:
+A person shows signs of gambling disorder if they:

-- Needs to gambling with increasing amounts of money to achieve the desired excitement
+- Need to gamble with increasing amounts of money to achieve the desired excitement

-- Exhibits restless or irritable behavior when attempting to cut down or stop gambling
+- Exhibit restless or irritable behavior when attempting to cut down or stop gambling

-- Is often preoccupied with thoughts about gambling
+- Are often preoccupied with thoughts about gambling

-- Chase’s ones losses/returns another day to get even
+- Chase one’s losses/returns another day to get even

-- Lies to conceal the extent of gambling
+- Lie to conceal the extent of gambling

-- Jeopardizes a significant relationship, job or opportunity because of gambling
+- Jeopardize a significant relationship, job or opportunity because of gambling

 Research estimates that approximately 8.4% (389,700-488,500) of Massachusetts adults are at-risk gamblers, demonstrating gambling behaviors that put them at risk of developing a gambling disorder.